apolichronopoulos/adventofcode/python/2023/02/puzzle.md

 For each game, find the minimum set of cubes that must have been present.
 What is the sum of the power of these sets?

-Answer:
+Your puzzle answer was 60948.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.